|

 From the east front of the Palace, along which were intended the Queens State Apartments, again the gardens were laid out in formal fashion, this the Fountain garden has a 'Goose Foot' three path structure away from the palace and half way down the main central path a huge oval pond and fountain.
 The paths are bounded with lines of enormous mushroomed shaped yew trees.

-A further set of beautiful small formal gardens are to be located in the triangle of grounds between the Privy Garden and the river Thames. these delightful little compartmented gardens are for much of the year full of colourful annual plants or bulbs.
+A further set of beautiful small formal gardns are to be located in the triangle of grounds between the Privy Garden and the river Thames. these delightful little compartmented gardens are for much of the year full of colourful annual plants or bulbs.
 Against the river Thames itself stands William III's Banqueting House.

 The final guided tour that I took was that of the Queen's State Apartments.
 Although these were of course meant to be the State Apartments of Queen Mary, she had died before they had been fitted out.
 Thus the decoration and layout of these apartments is the work of later monarchs.
 William III died following a riding accident during a hunt in the grounds of Hampton Court palace in 1702.
 William's sister-in-law Anne took the throne, although she preferred Windsor castle or Kensington Palace to Hampton Court, she did have some outstanding work there completed and attended council meetings there.
-Alexander Pope's 'rape of the Lock' which was based on a real incident after card play at the Palace, includes a famous couplet (tea then being pronounced as 'tay') : Here thou, a great Anne, whom three realms obey Dost sometimes counsel take - and sometimes tea
+Alexander Pope's 'rape of the Lock' which was based on a real incident after card play at the Palace, includes a famous couplet (tea then being pronounced as 'tay') :

 Hampton Court was then a favoured summer residence for the Hanoverian Court.
 During the reign of George I, the Prince of Wales and his wife spent a lavish time at Hampton Court Palace while George I was out of the country visiting his native Hanover.
 There was no love lost between George I and the Prince of Wales and upon his return in 1718, George I expelled the Prince of Wales and took up residence in private with his two German mistresses.
 However, in an attempt at not allowing the political favour of his son, George I gave lavish balls and assemblies and even dined in public.